microbit-foundation/python-editor-v3/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-If you use Visual Studio Code you might find the devcontainer included in this repository a useful option to get an automatically configured development environment.
-[Find out more about containers and Visual Studio Code](https://code.visualstudio.com/docs/remote/containers).

 ## Deployments

 The editor is deployed by [CircleCI](https://circleci.com/gh/microbit-foundation/python-editor-v3).